 The natural resources of the zone have played a major role in the well being of the residents.
 Since the earliest settlement, the forest and fish resources were the mainstay of the economy.
 Generally, settlement occurred around the coastal areas where the fishery was prevalent.
 Initially the forest was used as a source of fuelwood as well as construction materials for houses and fishery related items (stages, lobster pots, boats etc.).
 Sawmills developed to supply the local demand for lumber and construction timber and there was a small export market for pulpwood.
-In the zone, logging towns such as Hawkes Bay, Main Brook and Roddickton developed as a result of the lumber industry and pulp and paper mill in Corner Brook.
+In the zone, logging towns such as Hawkes Bay, Main Brook and Roddickton developed as a result of the pulp and paper industry.
 Today pulpwood and pulp chips are shipped to the mill in Corner Brook.
-As well, there are two major sawmills in Roddickton that produce lumber for both the local and export market.
+Currently, there are two major sawmills in the zone (Coates Lumber in Main Brook and Holson Forest Products in Roddickton) that produce lumber for both the local and export market.